tikhonovpavel/EmoEye/readme.md

 <img src="Figs/ar-val-vals.png" alt="alt" width="800">

 # **General Project Goals**
 X and Y coordinates of eye-tracking data may be naturally represented as an image of scanpath that may be analyzed via Convolutional Neural Network (CNN).
 At the same time we still have some additional time-series biometric data (pupil size, GSR, HR) that may be analyzed via Recurrent Neural Network (RNN).
 So, a natual idea is to implement CNN and RNN at once in multimodal neural network by concatenatination of CNN and RNN outputs (this approach is described in [this](https://dl.acm.org/doi/10.1145/3382507.3418828) article[^1]).
-We implemented this approach on our private dataset and improved it by adding extra module processing the Image shown to the participant.
+We implemented this approach on our private dataset and improved it by adding extra module for processing the Image shown to the participant.
 [^1]: Sims, S. D., & Conati, C. (2020).
 A Neural Architecture for Detecting User Confusion in Eye-tracking Data.
 Proceedings of the 2020 International Conference on Multimodal Interaction. doi:10.1145/3382507.3418828.